Transversing the struct mount list_head to get children mounts

 To list all direct children of a given struct mount, we need to traverse the list pointed to by its mnt_child field.
 The process typically looks like this:

-3. Extract the child struct mount: For each list_head encountered in the mnt_child list, use container_of to get the address of the parent struct mount that this list_head belongs to.
-The container_of macro takes the address of the member (list_head) and the name of the member (mnt_child) to calculate the base address of the containing struct mount.
+struct mount: For eachlist_headencountered in themnt_childlist, usecontainer_ofto get the address of the parentstruct mountthat thislist_headbelongs to.
+Thecontainer_ofmacro takes the address of the member (list_head) and the name of the member (mnt_child) to calculate the base address of the containingstruct mount. - Process the child: Once you have the child

-5. Recursion for deeper traversal: If you need to list all mounts in the subtree (not just direct children), you would recursively apply this process to each child found.
+struct mount, you can access its information, such as its mount path, filesystem type, etc. - Recursion for deeper traversal: If you need to list all mounts in the subtree (not just direct children), you would recursively apply this process to each child found.

 Here’s a conceptual code snippet illustrating this: